levin-riegner/flutter-template/README.md

 #### Domain Models

-- These clases model the app's data and are used to communicate between the UI and the Data layers.
+- These classes model the app's data and are used to communicate between the UI and the Data layers.

 - They are platform-agnostic and contain business logic.